Donald Trump Allegedly Declassified ‘Secret’ Intel Suggesting Russia Probe Was To Help Hillary Clinton

 Steele is a British former intelligence officer turned private investigator who is behind the dossier that fueled the Russia investigation.
 As The Inquisitr reported, Department of Justice Inspector General Michael Horowitz’s report last year found that the FBI came to believe at some point that the intelligence contained at least two false statements that stemmed from a Russian disinformation operation.

 According to Solomon, the newly leaked information revealed an interview with Steele that took place one year after he was fired as an informant for the Russia probe.
-During the talk, Steele allegedly revealed that he was leaking information to create the Russia narrative because Hillary Clinton was concerned about the email scandal that marred her 2016 presidential run.
+During the talk, Steele allegedly revealed he was leaking information to create the Russia narrative because Hillary Clinton was concerned about the email scandal that marred her 2016 presidential run.

 “So, the Russia narrative, the collusion narrative, it was there to help Hillary Clinton.
 That’s what he says in his own words.”

-Greitens noted that Democrats continued to claim that Trump conspired with Russia to win the election even after they knew that Steele’s claims were untrue.
+Greitens noted that Democrats continued to claim Trump conspired with Russia to win the election even after they knew Steele’s claims were untrue.

 Steele’s document was created by Orbis Business Intelligence and was funded by a conservative American newspaper before it was picked up by Clinton and the Democratic National Committee.
 The dossier that went public allegedly contained a mix of information from two of his reports — the one funded by Clinton, and another he initiated on his own.